-26 EFRAG is of the view that the use of current updated estimates of the fulfilment cash flows at the end of each reporting period provides relevant information about the entity's contractual obligations and rights, by reflecting information about the amounts, timing and uncertainty of the cash flows generated by those obligations and rights.
+EFRAG is of the view that the use of current updated estimates of the fulfilment cash flows at the end of each reporting period provides relevant information about the entity's contractual obligations and rights, by reflecting information about the amounts, timing and uncertainty of the cash flows generated by those obligations and rights.
 Updated estimates also provide relevant information by taking into consideration current developments that may impact the fulfilment cash flows.
 Therefore, the users of financial statements can properly assess the predictability of cash flows and can also better assess the adequacy of the liability.

-- 27 The CSM is determined at the initial recognition of a group of insurance contracts as the amount that eliminates any gains arising at that time, reflecting the fact that the services have not yet been provided. - 28 EFRAG is of the view that the CSM provides relevant information because it provides a transparent view of the expected but unearned profit that the entity considers that it will make from the insurance contracts over the remaining coverage period.
+- The CSM is determined at the initial recognition of a group of insurance contracts as the amount that eliminates any gains arising at that time, reflecting the fact that the services have not yet been provided. - EFRAG is of the view that the CSM provides relevant information because it provides a transparent view of the expected but unearned profit that the entity considers that it will make from the insurance contracts over the remaining coverage period.
 If entities need to change the estimate of the fulfilment cash flows which relate to future periods (Paragraphs 44 and 45 in IFRS 17 specify what relates to future services), the CSM is adjusted to reflect this change.
-This updating to reflect the current conditions provides relevant information (see paragraphs 31 to 33 below for information about locked-in rate under the general model). - 29 In addition, an entity has to disclose when it expects to recognise the CSM remaining at the end of the reporting period in profit or loss quantitatively, in appropriate time bands.
-EFRAG considers that this provides relevant information because it enables users to consider the allocation of the unearned profit over the reporting periods included in the coverage period and take into account the profit from services when they are rendered.
+This updating to reflect the current conditions provides relevant information (see paragraphs 31 to 33 below for information about locked-in rate under the general model). - In addition, an entity has to disclose when it expects to recognise the CSM remaining at the end of the reporting period in profit or loss quantitatively, in appropriate time bands.
+EFRAG considers that this provides relevant information

-4 As per paragraph B74 of IFRS 17.
+6 As per paragraph B74 of IFRS 17.